 Canals are another great way to get around Birmingham whether you are walking or cycling.
-We have over 50km of canal towpath in the city, recently resurfaced with a clean, well-drained, grippy grit surface and great improvements at access points with opening of gates and barriers.
-The lighting in key tunnels is now better too.
+We have over 50km of canal towpath in the city, recently resurfaced with a clean, well-drained, grippy grit surface and great improvements at some access points with opening of gates and barriers.

-Whatever your age or cycling ability, taking to the towpaths on two wheels is a great way to escape rush hour traffic, get some exercise and enjoy a little bit of the countryside in the city.
-Download some key routes here.
+Whatever your age or cycling ability, taking to the towpaths on two wheels is a great way to escape rush hour traffic, get some exercise and enjoy the city’s hidden green/blue spaces.

-Many find cycling as a group helps to build confidence and helps to familiarise the best routes to cycle.
-We’re lucky in Birmingham to have a great cycling community with lots of groups you can join:
+Many people find cycling as a group helps to build confidence and helps to familiarise yourself with the best cycle routes.
+We’re lucky in Birmingham to have a great cycling community with lots of groups you can join.